XMAMan/SmallSI/readme.md

 ${J \cdot V_2 = 0}$ -> This is our FrictionConstraint

-In our example with the cube on slope we have two collisionpoint and each collisionpoint has a normal- and frictionforce.
-This menas we have 4 Constraint-Equations which all looks like this:
+In our example with the cube on slope we have two collisionpoints and each collisionpoint has a normal- and frictionforce.
+This means we have 4 Constraint-Equations which all looks like this:

 ```math
 J \cdot V_2 = \xi